LouisBarranqueiro/reapop/README.md

 ## Integration

+Follow this 3 steps to integrate Reapop to your application.

 ### Update Webpack configuration

 1 .
 Since Reapop use ES6, it must be compiled with Babel.
 So you have to edit your webpack config to include Reapop source.

-You also have to define a loader for scss files.
+2. You also have to define a loader for scss files.
 If it's not already the case, you need to install :

  - **style-loader** with `npm install style-loader --save-dev`
  - **css-loader** with `npm install css-loader --save-dev`